Metaphysical necessity: Hume's dictum

 Hume's dictum is a thesis about necessary connections between distinct entities.
-Its original formulation can be found in David Hume's A Treatise of Human Nature: "There is no object, which implies the existence of any other if we consider these objects in themselves".
+Its original formulation can be found in David Hume's Treatise of Human Nature: "There is no object, which implies the existence of any other if we consider these objects in themselves".
 Hume's intuition motivating this thesis is that while experience presents us with certain ideas of various objects, it might as well have presented us with very different ideas.
 So when I perceive a bird on a tree, I might as well have perceived a bird without a tree or a tree without a bird.
 This is so because their essences do not depend upon another.
 David Lewis follows this line of thought in formulating his principle of recombination: "anything can coexist with anything else, at least provided they occupy distinct spatiotemporal positions.
 Likewise, anything can fail to coexist with anything else".

 Hume's dictum has been employed in various arguments in contemporary metaphysics.
 It can be used, for example, as an argument against nomological necessitarianism, the view that the laws of nature are necessary, i.e. are the same in all possible worlds.
 To see how this might work, consider the case of salt being thrown into a cup of water and subsequently dissolving.
 This can be described as a series of two events, a throwing-event and a dissolving-event.
 Necessitarians hold that all possible worlds with the throwing-event also contain a subsequent dissolving-event.
 But the two events are distinct entities, so according to Hume's dictum, it is possible to have one event without the other.
 An even wider application is to use Hume's dictum as an axiom of modality to determine which propositions or worlds are possible based on the notion of recombination.

+Ludwig Wittgenstein likewise critiqued the notion of 'metaphysical neccessity' writing that "the sun will rise to-morrow, is an hypothesis; and that means that we do not know whether it will rise.
+A necessity for one thing to happen because another has happened does not exist.
+There is only logical necessity".

+Absolute necessity

+Absolute necessity is a modality of necessity which is at least as strong as all others, where all its necessities are necessities of every other type.
+Philosophers disagree over whether logical necessity or metaphysical necessity is absolute, with some arguing they are identical and others distinguishing them.
+This debate centers on whether logical necessity, grounded in formal logic, or metaphysical necessity, often tied to the essences of objects, provides the most fundamental account of what must be true.